We are experimenting with a translation tool called GitLocalize. Follow the steps to get started with your contribution:

 - When you are done, send the translation for reviews.

-- Reviewed translation will be sent as a Pull Request by language admin in the community.
+- Reviewed translation will be sent as a Pull Request by language moderator in the community.

 To learn more about how GitLocalize works, visit their help page.